 They’ve painted Bernie as uncooperative and bitter, yet there’s actually no evidence of these things.

 Since most of what we see and hear—and believe—comes to us courtesy of a corporately owned network of media that prizes profit and inside favors over objective journalism, we pretty much get what they give us.

 The corporate media doles out what they want us to hear.
 And they decide how they want us to feel, too.

 They want us afraid, paranoid, drugged, and depressed; they want us in survival mode.
 They want us desperate.

-And they keep us distracted with the Duggars and the Kardashians and really good sales at Kohl’s and shit.
+The media keeps us distracted with the Duggars and the Kardashians and good sales at Kohl’s and shit.

 Because if we feel empowered, well-informed, confident, and hopeful—instead of panicky and afraid, we’ll make good decisions, which means we’ll be less likely to buy what they’re selling us.

 Which in this case, is talentless reality TV stars, drugs galore, a lot of bad news, a horrible couple of Presidential candidates, and butter splashing artfully at Red Lobster.

 So here we and our two-party system are with a hotheaded, temperamentally challenged, narcissistic pseudo-celebrity on one side, and a fair-weather liberal with a taste for bloody conflict and a credibility problem on the other.